clustertech/cpfs-os/docs/devel/code_overview.md

 callback to be called when all such operations are completed for an inode.
 A simplified version is used by the client when we make some operations to provide a consistency guarantee.
-In this case, the client FUSE file handle includes a `ReqCompletionChecker` initiating actions once operations requested for the file are all completed.
+In this case, the client FUSE file handle includes a `OpCompletionChecker` initiating actions once operations requested for the file are all completed.

 ### Miscellaneous utilities ###